dfysy/arm64-kvm-helloworld/README.md

 So, as the guest will write to address 0x1100, it is outside the vm's memory address range[0x10000, 0x20000].
 This will cause a KVM_EXIT_MMIO in run->exit_reason.
-We output related infomation just as the data guest has written, that is 'h', 'e','l', 'l', 'o',
+We output related infomation about exit address and the data guest has just written, that is 'h', 'e','l', 'l', 'o',

 	case KVM_EXIT_MMIO:
 		printf("unhandled KVM_EXIT_MMIO address:%x write:%d data:%x len:%d\n",